discotroop/local-weather-app/README.md

 To Do:
-Set api key:
+add custom search bar.
+    - figure out how to get city IDs ?
+    - add rendering of name of location weather is being displayed for.
-fetch weather data to the console. format it. set weather data to screen add custom search bar. add location service ?
+    - add location service ?
+stylize and walk.

+concerns:
+check into why state seems to be taking two clicks to update ??

 ...
 set in heroku.... or git pages.